 7 – Do not eat turkey, chicken or any kind of birds

-Forgive me, vegans!
+Forgive me, my vegan friends!
 Let’s talk seriously about meat.
-If you are the kind of person who thinks a meal is only complete with a portion of meat, be sure to pick the right ones.
-Turkeys, chicken or any kind of birds are forbidden in this special supper.
+If you are the kind of person who thinks a meal is only complete with a portion of meat, be sure to pick the right one.
+Turkeys, chicken or any kind of birds are completely forbidden in this special supper.

 Needless to say, Brazil is a huge country whose traditions and beliefs vary from place to place.
 There are many other traditions I didn’t talk about.
 The reason I only decided to mention seven of them is because I wanted to keep the lucky number.

 If you heard about or decided to follow another one, feel free to leave a comment and add it to the list.
 I would love to know about your experiences.
 Especially, if you are a foreigner visiting or living here.

 And if you are a little bit skeptical of all these Brazilian traditions on New Year’s Eve, that’s also okay.
 There is one thing everybody will agree for this evening: HAVE FUN!